SAP-samples/teched2025-DT266/README.md

 > <kbd><img src="images/runtime_error.png" alt="Add package" width="70%"></kbd> <br>
 > **Currently it is only working without error for some specific airlines e.g. Airline ID = 'AA'.
 > This error is analyzed and fixed in** [Exercise 1](../ex01/README.md).

+> [!Info] The scenario of these exercises is based on a RAP application using the [``ABAP Flight Reference Scenario``](https://github.com/SAP-samples/abap-platform-refscen-flight).
+For an overview of the available database tables, see [``ABAP Flight Reference Scenario Database Tables``](https://help.sap.com/docs/abap-cloud/abap-rap/abap-flight-reference-scenario).

 The additional column fields calculated by customer extension are the following:
 - the total of all corresponding flight prices